cf.Field.indices

 Description

-The returned subspace is the smallest that contains all of the selected indices.
-Missing data is inserted at unselected locations within the envelope.
+The subspace is the smallest hyperrectangular subspace that contains all of the selected locations.
+Missing data is inserted at unselected locations within the envelope, unless a halo has been defined (of any size, including 0).

-The returned subspace has the same domain as the original field construct.
-Missing data is inserted at unselected locations.
+The subspace has the same domain as the original construct.
+Missing data is inserted at unselected locations, unless a halo has been defined (of any size, including 0).

 kwargs: optional